h2oai/h2o-3/h2o-docs/src/product/data-munging/target-encoding.rst

     blended_avg= True
     inflection_point = 3
     smoothing = 10
-    # In general, the less data you have the more regularisation you need
+    # In general, the less data you have the more regularization you need
     noise = 0.15

     # For k_fold strategy we need to provide fold column